| Connections with the younger generation were

 to both the fields of research and the teaching and learning that

+take place at HKUST.
 Outreach Day saw 15,000 secondary school students explore campus

 and attend a range of over 60 seminars, giving our visitors an idea

+of what life at HKUST is about.
 A 'Symposium on Environmental Issues for Schools —

 Air Quality' showcased research results obtained by 11 local secondary